Aarav90-cpu/ARKeasyTools/README.md

 ### License
 -------

 This project is Apache licensed.
-For the original Liquid Glass library license, see [here](https://github.com/Kyant0/AndroidLiquidGlass/blob/main/LICENSE.md).
+For the original Liquid Glass library license, see [here]([https://github.com/Kyant0/AndroidLiquidGlass?tab=Apache-2.0-1-ov-file]).
+For the original Capsule library license, see [here]([https://github.com/Kyant0/Capsule?tab=Apache-2.0-1-ov-file])

 ---